-There are plenty of animal cafes and even animal islands, but for cuteness, not many come close to Zao Fox Village in Japan.
+There are plenty of animal cafes and even animal islands (see our article on alternatives to mainstream animal cafes), but for cuteness, not many come close to Zao Fox Village in Japan.
 High up in the mountains of Miyagi, this is fox lover’s heaven.

 Usually not seen up close anymore, foxes once lived side by side with humans in ancient Japan and have long been part of traditional folklore.
 Their magical counterparts are known as kitsune, and possess unusual abilities as well as intelligence.
 They are the messengers of the Shinto Inari spirits and are often seen at shrines in statue form.
+There’s even a fox parade every New Year’s Eve at Tokyo’s Oji Inari-jinja Shrine.
 The real life versions are basically just adorable.
 Fluffy, inquisitive and painfully photogenic, these creatures are really special seen so close, and not many places make that possible.

 Nestled in snow-covered mountains for most of the year, the village is a tad difficult to reach and requires planning, so detailed information can be found at the bottom of this post (along with a small section on the ethics if you’re concerned).
 As you pull up into the car park, excited for foxes, you might be somewhat confused by the giant gorilla statue that guards the entrance, but this is merely a reminder of the amusement park which once occupied the land, and not a sign of what’s held within.

-Once you’re past his intimidating stare, you are greeted by the sign-covered entrance, and only meters away from the promised land.
-Entry is 1,000 yen unless you are under 12.
-You can buy small bags of treats for 100 yen here or at the feeding area.
-(But only feed them there, elsewhere you will be out-foxed and overpowered by the wily vulpines).
+Once you’re past the statue’s intimidating stare, you are greeted by the sign-covered entrance, and only meters away from the promised land.
+General admission is ¥1,000, but free for elementary school students and young children.
+You can buy small bags of treats for ¥100 here or at the feeding area.
+(But only feed them there; elsewhere you will be out-foxed and overpowered by the wily vulpines).